 What is a Quinceañera?

 A quinceañera is a Latin American celebration of a girl on her 15th birthday.
 This is a celebration of a girl entering young womanhood.
 The word quinceañera comes from a compound of “quince” meaning 15 and “años” meaning year.
-This is a term most often used to refer to the young lady whose birthday is being celebrated by friend and family—however in English, it is often denotes the event itself as well.
+This is a term most often used to refer to the young lady whose birthday is being celebrated by friend and family—however in English, it often denotes the event itself as well.
 Quinceañeras are far more formal and ritualistic than perhaps any other birthday because of their steep significance in Latin American culture.

 Quinceañera History – Origins of the Quinceañera: